agaribovic/Employee-Data-Visualization/README.md

 # Employee Data Visualization

 A desktop application built with **Electron**, **React**, **TypeScript**, and **Tailwind CSS** for visualizing employee time tracking data.
 The app fetches randomized time tracking entries from an API and displays them using interactive **Pie Charts**.
-Averages for start/end time, work duration, and break duration are also displayed in cards above the charts.
+Averages for start/end time, work duration, and break duration are also displayed in cards below the charts.

 ---